AmirRezaM75/note-learning-go/06-pointers.md

 takes about 30 nano‐seconds.
 Once your data structures are larger than a megabyte, the performance advantage flips.
 It takes nearly 2 milliseconds to return 10 megabytes of data, but a little more than half a millisecond to return a pointer to it.

+## The Zero Value Versus No Value

+The other common usage of pointers in Go is to indicate the difference between a variable or field that’s been assigned the zero value and a variable or field that hasn't been assigned a value at all.

+When converting data back and forth from JSON, use a pointer value for fields in the struct that are nullable.